 Reproduced by permission of Ordnance Survey on behalf of HMSO. © Crown copyright and database rights 2020.
 All rights reserved.
-Ordnance Survey base map; all proprietary rights in such additional data are and shall remain the exclusive property of © London Power Networks plc or Eastern Power Networks plc or South Eastern Plans generated by DigSAFE ProTM software provided by LinesearchbeforeUdig.
+Ordnance Survey base map; all proprietary rights in such additional data are and shall remain the exclusive property of © London Power Networks plc or Eastern Power Networks plc or South Eastern Power Networks plc each being a distribution licensee under section 6(1)(c) of the Electricity Act 1989 for the relevant distribution services area as that term is defined in such licensee's distribution licensee.
+All rights in such data reserved.
+Plans generated by DigSAFE ProTM software provided by LinesearchbeforeUdig.

 Reproduced by permission of Ordnance Survey on behalf of HMSO. © Crown copyright and database rights 2020.
 All rights reserved.
-Ordnance Survey Licence numbers 100019450.
-Data has been added to the Ordnance Survey base map; all proprietary rights in such additional data are and shall remain the exclusive property of © London Power Networks plc or Eastern Power Networks plc or South Eastern Power Networks plc each being a distribution licensee under section 6(1)(c) of the Electricity Act 1989 for the relevant distribution services area as that term is defined in such licensee's distribution licence.
+Ordnance Survey base map; all proprietary rights in such additional data are and shall remain the exclusive property of © London Power Networks plc or Eastern Power Networks plc or South Eastern Power Networks plc each being a distribution licensee under section 6(1)(c) of the Electricity Act 1989 for the relevant distribution services area as that term is defined in such licensee's distribution licensee.
 All rights in such data reserved.
+Plans generated by DigSAFE ProTM software provided by LinesearchbeforeUdig.